 For those wishing to follow along with the R-based demo in class, click here for the companion R script for this lecture.

-Markov Chain Monte Carlo
+Markov Chain Monte Carlo (MCMC)

-MCMC is a special type of random number generator that is designed to sample from difficult-to-describe (e.g., multivariate, hierarchical) probability distributions.
-In many/most cases, the posterior distribution for ecological problems is a very difficult-to-describe probability distribution.
+MCMC is designed to sample from difficult-to-describe (e.g., multivariate, hierarchical) probability distributions.

 MCMC is kind of magical in that it allows you to sample from probability distributions that are impossible to fully define mathematically!
-The MCMC approach uses random jumps in parameter space that eventually end up sampling from the posterior distribution!
-The key to MCMC is the following:
+The MCMC approach uses random jumps in parameter space that eventually (after a warm-up period) end up sampling from the joint posterior distribution!

 The probability of a successful jump in parameter space can be characterized as: